26 Best Wrike Alternatives For Project Management In 2024

 For a business to thrive, individuals need to be properly managing their workload, tasks and overall workflow.
 Having a clear vision of what every member of your team is up to at any given time is also important, as it ensures that you’re operating efficiently and minimizing time wasted.
-One of the easiest ways to ensure both of these things is through the use of a project management tool or productivity platform.
+One of the easiest ways to ensure both of these things is by using the best project management software or productivity platform.

-However, Airtable does lack some of the robust functionalities of Wrike, including an activity dashboard, activity management and asset management, which could be essential for larger teams.
+Airtable does lack some of the robust functionalities of Wrike, including an activity dashboard, as well as activity management and asset management software, which could be essential for larger teams.
 On the other hand, Airtable does have budgeting, chat, content filtering and custom charts, which Wrike lacks.
 Overall, Airtable is more often used by smaller teams, whereas Wrike is utilized by larger organizations.
 Check out this resource for additional Airtable alternatives.

 Smartsheet is another spreadsheet-based project management software.
-It can be used as an alternative to Wrike used to track, assign and filter tasks in the workplace — that’s why it’s on our list of best Wrike alternatives.
+It can be used as an alternative to Wrike, as it also helps teams track, assign and filter tasks in the workplace — that’s why it’s on our list of best Wrike alternatives.
 The app is cloud-based, and used by teams ranging in size.
 In addition to the spreadsheet view, Smartsheet also offers Gantt, file sharing, and workplace automation.

 However, Smartsheet doesn’t offer this central communication hub, it’s harder for larger teams to use or integrate fully into their workflow.
 Smartsheet also does not offer a free version of their tool — the individual user license starts at $14.

 Hibox is another free task-based tool on our list of top Wrike alternatives that is geared towards the smaller company.
 It offers a free plan for up to 10 users, but using this free plan does limit your access to some core functionality like video conferencing, file organization and more in depth customer support for $4 per user/month.

 Some of Hibox’s functionalities include calendar management, video conferencing in-app, and discussion boards, but it lacks many comprehensive features that Wrike has, including document management, real-time editing, and content management capabilities.

 Getting into more serious, feature rich alternatives to Wrike, we’ve got Jira.
 This is one of our top Wrike alternatives, and for good reason.
 With Jira, which is often used by engineering and software development teams, you can view your projects a number of ways, from Kanban to Scrum boards, and you can visualize a great level of detail using the report generation options.
 Pricing starts around $10 per user/month, and Jira also integrates with over 3,000 apps.

 Jira visualizes tasks as “issues,” which makes it a better choice for software dev teams tracking and fixing bugs, but you have to enable dependencies or subtasks, which can get confusing.
-Unfortunately, Jira lacks some of the basic functionalities that Wrike has, including a resource management, time and expense tracking, and a client portal.
+Unfortunately, Jira lacks some of the basic functionalities that Wrike has, including resource management, time and expense tracking, and a client portal.
 To get more information, you can also compare Jira with Hive, another top project management tool.

 Asana is a comprehensive and visually appealing project management tool used by over 50,000 organizations around the world including National Geographic, Airbnb, Lyft and Spotify.
 That is one of the main reasons this tool is on our best Wrike alternatives list.
 The tool is built on tasks, which can be grouped into larger projects and assigned out to individual team members.
 Team objectives allow you to view progress on key initiatives over time, and “Workload,” a newer feature, allows you to map out each member’s workload over time.